Beginners January 15, 2026 • 11 min read

 Bullish vs Bearish Candles

 Green (or white) candles are bullish — the close is higher than the open, meaning buyers finished ahead.
 Red (or black) candles are bearish — the close is lower than the open, meaning sellers dominated.
-Keep in mind that colors can vary depending on your charting platform's settings, but the underlying logic is always the same: it's about where price opened versus where it closed.
+Colors can vary depending on your charting platform's settings, but the underlying logic is always the same: it's about where price opened versus where it closed.

 Here's what separates traders who truly understand candlestick charts from those who just memorize patterns: the best traders think about what each candle means in terms of human behavior.
 Every candle is the result of thousands of buy and sell orders placed by real people — people driven by fear, greed, hope, and panic.